Silvanite AuAgTe$_4$: a rare case of gold superconducting material: Experimental results

-{\bf Raman spectroscopy.} At room temperature and ambient pressure we observe almost all allowed Raman active vibrations for AuAgTe$_4$ ($P2/c$ space group): 7 A$_g$ and 7 weaker B$_g$ phonon modes in the 40--160 cm$^{-1}$ range.
+At room temperature and ambient pressure we observe almost all allowed Raman active vibrations for AuAgTe$_4$ ($P2/c$ space group): 7 A$_g$ and 7 weaker B$_g$ phonon modes in the 40--160 cm$^{-1}$ range.
 Tab.
 I shows that the experimental and DFT calculated Raman frequencies are in overall good agreement.

-One can see that the Raman spectroscopy clearly detects structural changes above 4~GPa, see Fig.~\ref{press}.
+One can see that the Raman spectroscopy clearly detects structural changes above 4~GPa, see Fig.~\ref{press} and Fig.~S4$^{\dag}$.
 In particular, new modes are observed at 113 and 142 cm$^{-1}$ and the intensity of some lines (158 cm$^{-1}$) changes considerably in the polarized spectra.
-The polarized spectra in Fig.~S1\cite{SM} additionally support a structural transition in the 4-6~GPa region.
+The polarized spectra in Fig.~S3$^{\dag}$ additionally support a structural transition in the 4-6~GPa region.
+In addition to the appearance of new lines in the spectrum, the frequencies of a number of lines either increase significantly (61, 133 and 158 cm$^{-1}$) or decrease (147 cm$^{-1}$) with increasing pressure, the energies of others change nonmonotonically (102 cm$^{-1}$) or increase insignificantly (47 and 121 cm$^{-1}$) (Fig.~S4$^{\dag}$).

 It is interesting that there are 7 Raman lines above the transition.
 This number is larger than what follows from the selection rules for the refined HP structure ($P2/m$ space group), where should be only 6 Raman-active modes: 4A$_g$ + 2B$_g$.
 It is well known that Raman spectra provide information not only on the long-range order (since the number of observed lines is determined by the space group of the crystal), but also on the short-range order, being sensitive to local structural distortions.
-Thus, the appearance of extra lines in the Raman spectra evidences formation of two phases in this pressure range, which is in line with the resistivity measurements discussed below.
+Thus, the appearance of extra lines in the Raman spectra, perhaps, evidences formation of two phases in this pressure range, which is in line with the resistivity measurements discussed below.
 In addition, one may expect defects in natural crystal, which ensure leakage of a symmetry-forbidden line in the spectrum.
-We note that with further increase in pressure a significant broadening of most of the lines occurs, which also indicates possible structural disorder.
-In all three experiments, we obtained a somewhat broadened spectrum, compared to the initial crystal, after pressure release (which was confirmed by polarization measurements shown in Fig.~S1~\cite{SM}).
+In all three experiments, we obtained a somewhat broadened spectrum, compared to the initial crystal, after pressure release (Fig.~\ref{press}).

-{\bf Resistance measurements.}
+\subsection{Resistance measurements}

 The resistivity value of AuAgTe$_4$ at ambient conditions was estimated to be $\sim 3\times10^{-6}$ $\Omega$m, typical of a bad metal.
 Under pressure AuAgTe$_4$ shows a significant, about a factor of 30, drop in the resistance when it is compressed up to $\sim 7$~GPa, followed by slight increase above this (see the inset of Fig.~\ref{F-5}).